jasonwbw/RecordPapers4NLP/Neural Response Generation.md

 2.use a VAE/ecoder VAE/scheduled sampling to let the model consider more about the latent variable.
 - Topic-Guided Variational Autoencoders for Text Generation [arxiv](https://arxiv.org/pdf/1903.07137.pdf)

+#### Analysis
+- Why are Sequence-to-Sequence Models So Dull?
+Understanding the Low-Diversity Problem of Chatbots [EMNLP18 workshop](https://arxiv.org/pdf/1701.06548.pdf)

 ### Beam Search Optimization
 - Sequence-to-Sequence Learning as Beam-Search Optimization
 - Scheduled Sampling for Sequence Prediction with Recurrent Neural Networks